 Developing an SSoT for an organization takes a lot of work before you even decide what kind of data storage and transformation tool you want to move forward with.

-At CaliberMind, we’ve helped a lot of organizations stand up an SSoT.
+At CaliberMind, we’ve helped many organizations set up an SSoT.
 The organizations that are the most successful do the following:

 - Tie the SSoT going live to an OKR